 Ingredient densities currently available for the cooking converter:

-apples, almonds, baking powder, beets, bicarbonate of soda, bran, breadcrumbs, buckwheat, butter, cashew nuts, castor beans, castor oil, chocolate (powder), cinnamon, cocoa beans, coconut oil, coconut, coffee, corn, cream, bread flour, self-raising flour, cake flour, pastry flour, whole wheat flour, almond flour, fruit juice, honey, jam, lard, linseed oil, maple syrup, margarine, mayonnaise, milk, oats, olive oil, peanuts, potatoes, rapeseed oil, rice, rye, salt, soy beans, sugar, sunflower oil, sunflower seeds, water, yeast, yogurt.
+apples, almonds, baking powder, beets, bicarbonate of soda, bran, breadcrumbs, buckwheat, butter, cashew nuts, castor beans, castor oil, chocolate (powder), cinnamon, cocoa beans, coconut oil, coconut, coffee, corn, cream, cumin (powdered), bread flour, self-raising flour, cake flour, pastry flour, whole wheat flour, almond flour, fruit juice, honey, jam, lard, linseed oil, maple syrup, margarine, mayonnaise, milk, oats, olive oil, peanuts, potatoes, rapeseed oil, rice, rye, salt, soy beans, sugar, sunflower oil, sunflower seeds, water, yeast, yogurt.

 Substance density figures sourced from database provided by the Food and Agricultural Organisation of the United Nations as well as other information sources.
 Note that cup to gram and ounce conversions for baking ingredients are available on the baking ingredient conversions page.

 If there are any additional ingredients that you would like to see included in the approximations list, please do get in contact.